PhilippeMoussalli/Real-time-peak-detection-algorithm-for-a-synchronized-intestinal-electrical-stimulation/README.md

   * High accuracy: reflected by a high sensitivity to the algorithm and low number of missed peaks

   ## Methodolgy
   I developd and tested the prototype of the algorithm that I developd in Python due to ease of implementation and visualization of the result, and then proceeded to adapt the final prototype to C code for implementation on the IPG chip.
+I was provided with intestinal slow wave recordings of rats and dogs (~12 recordings for each animal).
+The following steps were taken to develop the final algorithm:

+  ### 1) Determining the optimal scale for peak detection
+  For a given (Quasi)-periodic signal, a peak should have a higher amplitude than a certain number of datapoint before and afer it.
+This number is termed the **optimal scale** and it was derived using the **Automatic Multi-scale peak detection algorithm (AMPD)**.
+For more details on the working mechanism of the algorithm please refere to [1].
+Insert figure

+  The maximal scale (\Lambda)